ktorio/ktor-documentation/topics/client-caching.md

 </tldr>

 <link-summary>
-The HttpCache allows you to save previously fetched resources in an in-memory or file cache.
+The HttpCache allows you to save previously fetched resources in an in-memory or persistent cache.
 </link-summary>

-The Ktor client provides the [HttpCache](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache/-http-cache/index.html) plugin that allows you to save previously fetched resources in an in-memory or file cache.
+The Ktor client provides the [HttpCache](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache/-http-cache/index.html) plugin that allows you to save previously fetched resources in an in-memory or persistent cache.

 ## Add dependencies {id="add_dependencies"}